 THE COMPRESSION CYCLE

 The compression cycle in modern air conditioning actually doesn’t involve cooling the air at all.
-During the compression cycle, your air conditioner takes the gaseous refrigerant from the evaporation cycle and compresses it back into a liquid and then moved back to the evaporator coil to start the process all over again.
+During the compression cycle, your air conditioner takes the gaseous refrigerant from the evaporation cycle, compresses it back into a liquid, and then moves back to the evaporator coil to start the process all over again.

 During the compression cycle, your air conditioning system uses both a condenser coil and a compressor.
 The system runs the gaseous refrigerant through the condensation coil and passes outside air through it.
 This first stage in the process saps the heat from the refrigerant and transfers it to the outside air.
 Then, after the condensing coil saps as much heat as possible, the compressor finishes the job and passes the newly liquidized refrigerant back to the evaporator coil to start the process all over again.